-In these opening years of the twenty-first century, the need for sustainable food systems has increasingly become a focus of our national conversation.
+In the opening years of the twenty-first century, the need for sustainable food systems became a focus of our national conversation.

-As a Christian, sometime in the last decade Nurya Love Parish began to wonder:
+As a Christian, our cofounder Nurya Love Parish began to wonder:

 - How can we re-imagine food systems in a way that more clearly reflects God’s reign?